CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_DATASETS_AddingDatasources.md

 sidebar_label: Adding Resources
 ---

-> All resources are stored within a dataset.
+> All data sources/appendices are part of a dataset.

-Sources may be added to datasets, only after the dataset has been added and configured.
+Resources can only be added to datasets after the (mandatory) metadata of a dataset has been entered.

-## Manual Upload
+## Upload manually

-> **CSV**, **DGN**, **GeoJSON**, **GPKG**, **Shape file/ZIP**, **XLS**, and **XLSX** filetypes are accessible by DataStore's API.
-Other datatypes are saved and provided as a download link.

-A source can be an kind of file that is machine-readable; this includes, but is not limited to: **CSV**, **JSON**, **PDF**, and **JPG** file types.
-Additionally, sources may also be a link.

-For more information regarding resources, see <a href="#link-to-source">Link To Source</a>

-### Additional Details
+### Adding resources

-This field allows you to add any kind of additional information.

-Typical additional information includes:

-- Name: _This will be the filename, ensure it is descriptive_
+After the dataset metadata has been filled in, data can be added.
+Click the 'Next: Add data' button.

+On this page one or more files ("resources") can be added to the dataset.
+There are two ways to add a file:

+- By uploading a file
+- By linking to a file via a URL (location)

+If a CSV, DGN, GeoJSON, GPKG, Shapefile/ZIP, XLS or XLSX is added (both uploading and linking), the file is stored in the DataStore of the DataPlatform and accessible through the DataStore API.
+Other file formats are saved as a file and are available for download.

+Mandatory metadata must also be filled in for a resource:

+1. Title: Give the file a distinctive name.
-- Description: _Provide an explanation of the contents of the file_
+2. Description : explain the contents of the file.
-- Format: _The format in which the source is provided (CSV, XLS, JSON, PDF, etc)._
+3. Format – The format in which the resource is provided, for example CSV, XLS, JSON, PDF, etc. This field can be left blank.
+CKAN determines the format itself based on the extension.

-If you have additional sources to add, choose "Save & Add Another."
-If you only have one, choose "End."
+If you want to add multiple resources (upload or links) to the dataset, choose "save and add another".
+If you only add one file to the dataset, choose 'finish'

-> CKAN will now save the file and create a dataset.
-The resulting entry is viewable within 30 minutes.
-If the visibility is set to **_Public_**, the dataset will become viewable on <a href="https://www.dataplatform.nl" target="_blank" rel="noreferrer noopener">dataplatform</a>. **_Private_** datasets are not visible on Dataplatform.
+CKAN saves the file and publishes the dataset.
+The result is displayed immediately.
+If the dataset is publicly accessible, the result can also be displayed on the Open Data Portal.
+Datasets that are private will not visible on the Open Data Portal.

-## Link To Resource

-All resources are stored in datasets.
-Only when a dataset is set up, may a resource be added.

-### Source as a Link

-> Linked data is not available as a callable API

-When data is stored in a different location, you may added as a linked source.
-Any kind of link may be utilized: _URL_, _URI_, or an _API_.

-#### Additional Details

-See <a href="#additional-details">Additional Details</a>

-## Real-time Data
+## Real-time / IoT data

-> Real-time data may be added as a source, however setup and configuration must be handled by Civity.
+> Real-time data can be added as a source, but installation and configuration must be handled by Civity.

-A connection must be configured between the API and Dataplatform.
-Fiware components are used to configure fields provided by the API, which are then translated into useful open data.
+A connection must be configured between the API and DataPlatform.
+Fiware components are used to configure fields of the API, which are then translated into useful open data.

-#### Additional Details

-See <a href="#additional-details">Additional Details</a>